-Tasty and filling, dhal makes a cheap, healthy and satisfying meal from storecupboard ingredients.
+Tasty and filling, dal makes a cheap, healthy and satisfying meal.

 300g/10½oz yellow split peas